chiharuyasu/pharmacy-beta-/README.md

 - **Profile Management:**
   - Dedicated profile editing screen for customers (`CustomerEditProfileActivity`).
   - Fields: Name, Email, Phone, Profile Photo (editable after signup).
+  - **Profile photo selection:** Customers can pick a photo from their device; the app copies it to internal storage for reliable display.
+  - **Circular profile photo:** Profile photos are displayed as circles in both the drawer header and the edit profile screen.
+  - **Live header update:** After editing and saving the profile, the drawer header updates immediately with the new name, phone, and photo.
   - Profile data is loaded and saved securely in SQLite.
 - **Product Browsing:** View available products, search, and filter.
 - **Cart & Orders:** Add items to cart, place orders, and view order history.